glb96/Alpaga/Wiki_raw/analysis_SHS.rst

     \zeta^V = \frac{b^V - a^V - c^V}{b^V} ~~~~~~~~~~~~~~~~~~~~~~~~ \zeta^H = \frac{a^H - c^H}{a^H + c^H}\\

-To compute uncertainties for Zeta and D, we first propagate the uncertainties from the Gaussian fit : for that we use « weight » in the Ishs fit procedure (fonction python).
+To compute uncertainties for Zeta and D, we first propagate the uncertainties from the Gaussian fit : for that we use « weight » in the Ishs fit procedure (Python function).
 From this fitting procedure, standard deviations on a, b ,c  are obtained as the diagonal of the covariance matrix :cite:p:`leo1994techniques`:

 .. math::